22 red, white and blue outfits you'll want to wear long after the 4th of July | CNN Underscored

 MWL Superbrushed Pull-On Romper ($79.50; madewell.com)

 If you’re hoping to keep it casual and relaxed this Independence Day, a simple romper like this one from Madewell is a great option.
-Simply add red or blue accessories like a polka dot headband if you want to amp up the festive-ness, or wear it as a coverup over a brighter piece of swimwear.
+Simply add red or blue accessories like a polka dot headband if you want to amp up the festiveness, or wear it as a cover-up over a brighter piece of swimwear.

 Wild Fable Sleeveless Milkmaid Knit Bodycon Dress ($12; target.com)